 Al-Anon and Nar-Anon

-It is estimated that one in ten children in America have a parent that is an alcoholic.
-Al-Anon and Nar-Anon are associate groups of Alcoholics Anonymous and Narcotics Anonymous respectively.
+It is estimated that one in ten children in America has a parent that is an alcoholic.
+Al-Anon and Narc-Anon are associate groups of Alcoholics Anonymous and Narcotics Anonymous respectively.

 The purpose of these groups is to provide guidance and support for the families of alcoholics and drug addicts.